 Clearing needs to be undertaken within two years of submitting the flora survey report.

 What if a flora survey shows at least one critically endangered, endangered, vulnerable or near threatened plant will be impacted?

 If a flora survey report shows that any critically endangered, endangered, vulnerable or near threatened plants are in the clearing impact area, you must obtain a protected plant clearing permit before clearing.

 How do I obtain a protected plant clearing permit?

 Please note that concessional fees are available where clearing relates to certain activities (e.g. educational or scientific research, establishing necessary fences, firebreaks, roads, etc.).
 For more information see Section 180 of the Regulations.

 All protected plant clearing permit applications will be assessed in accordance with the protected plants assessment guidelines (PDF, 205KB).

 For general advice on applying for permits and licences please contact the department’s permits and licencing team on 1300 130 372 (option 4) or email@example.com.
 To meet with a departmental officer prior to applying for a permit, please complete the pre-design conference application form (DOCX, 184KB) and submit to firstname.lastname@example.org.

 Clearing permits and environmental offsets

-Under the Nature Conservation Act 1992 an offset may be required as a condition of your permit approval to compensate for unavoidable impacts on a protected plant species in the wild.
+Under the Act an offset may be required as a condition of your permit approval to compensate for unavoidable impacts on a protected plant species in the wild.
 An offset includes works or activities undertaken to counterbalance the ‘significant residual impacts’ of a clearing activity on a plant that is endangered or vulnerable wildlife.

 Electricity, mining, petroleum, and gas sectors